Laci1953/RTM-Z80/CPM/te/readme.txt

 Settings:

-128 & MM - up to 2048 lines, 50x99 screen, VT100 compatible, with WordStar style keyboard (*_arrows accepts also arrow keys)
-512 - up to 8192 lines, 50x99 screen, VT100 compatible, with WordStar style keyboard (*_arrows accepts also arrow keys)
+128 & MM - up to 2048 lines, 50x99 screen, VT100 compatible, with WordStar style keyboard (accepts also arrow keys) 512 - up to 8192 lines, 50x99 screen, VT100 compatible, with WordStar style keyboard (accepts also arrow keys)

 Design details and some constraints: